yotamco100/botjitsu/README.md

 Player no_of_winning_player wins!

 ## Example
-The following is an exanple of a quick game which shows all aspects of the game, where messages preceeded by > are sent to the server.
+The following is an exanple of a quick game in netcat which shows all aspects of the game, where messages preceeded by > are sent to the server.
 ```
 1
 FyA,WoA,Wo5,SgA,Fg8